Frequently Asked Questions

 Does my patio/sidewalk have to be cleaned before staining?

 General, most patio/sidewalks are ok to stain, as is.
-If there is excessive dirt, algae/moss or glue, oil, grease, asphalt, tar, paint, wax, rust or any other foreign matter, then it must be cleaned prior to staining (follow your paver manufacturers recommended cleaning directions, be cautious with pressure washing).
+If there is excessive dirt, algae/moss or glue, oil, grease, asphalt, tar, paint, wax, rust, or any other foreign matter, then it must be cleaned prior to staining (follow your paver manufacturers recommended cleaning directions, be cautious with pressure washing).

 What conditions are right for successful staining?

 The pavers must be dry (no rain for 24 hours prior or after time of staining).
-They also be free from any acid or cleaning-solution residue.
+They also are free from any acid or cleaning-solution residue.
 Our stains react poorly with acids, especially muriatic acid which can affect how well it bonds with the surface.

 Can I stain in any temperature?